Reshmitj/Reshmitj/README.md

 ## About me

-Hi, my name is Reshmi; I m from Tamilnadu, India.
-I have completed my Bachelor degree in Robotics and Automation Engineering from PSG College of Technology.
-I'm pursuing a master's degree in Computer and Information Science at Southern Arkansas University.
+Hello!
+My name is Reshmi, and I am from Tamilnadu, India.
+I completed my Bachelor's degree in Robotics and Automation Engineering at PSG College of Technology and am currently pursuing a Master's degree in Computer and Information Science at Southern Arkansas University.
+My professional goal is to become a full-stack Java developer.
+I have a strong passion for learning new languages and continuously enhancing my skills.

-My goal is to become a full-stack Java developer. .I am interested in learning new languages and enhance my skills.
-I love to cook and eat; I play Chess; I exercise; and I love photography.
+Outside of my academic and professional pursuits, I have diverse interests that keep me energized.
+I am an avid cook who loves to explore new recipes and flavors.
+Additionally, I enjoy playing chess, which sharpens my strategic thinking, and staying active through regular exercise.
+Photography is another passion of mine, allowing me to capture and appreciate the world's beauty through my lens.

 ## Development
 ### Languages